Spring Garden Revival

 Abington Community Development Guidelines for Fertilizer Application & Public Safety Protection

-The Abington Community Development Department and Board of Health oversee public notification and safety for fertilizer applications.
-Post advance notices where required, and observe re-entry intervals (24–48 hours for granular, until dry for liquid).
-Maintain setbacks of 50–100 feet from wells, playgrounds, schools, and healthcare facilities.
-Schedule applications mid-week to avoid high-traffic periods and coordinate with school calendars.
-Emergency contacts include poison control (1-800-222-1222) and local emergency services (911).
-Store products securely, decontaminate equipment between sites, and participate in community education programs on sustainable practices.
-For guidance, contact: Abington Board of Health
+Community oversight ensures public health and safety during fertilizer applications.
+Notification requirements may include advance posting and signage for 24–48 hours post-application.
+Observe re-entry intervals (24–48 hours for granular, until dry for liquids) and maintain setbacks (50–100 feet) from wells, playgrounds, schools, and healthcare facilities.
+Schedule applications mid-week to avoid weekends and coordinate with school calendars.
+Emergency contacts include poison control (1-800-222-1222), product label numbers, and 911 for serious exposure.
+Store products in locked, ventilated, dry areas, in original containers.
+Participate in municipal education programs and workshops on sustainable practices.

 500 Gliniewicz Way, Abington, MA 02351